What’s the Deal on Vacations, PTO, and Sick Leave?

 Paid Time Off (PTO)

-Paid time off (PTO) refers to employer developed programs that consolidate vacation and sick leave into one.
-There is no California law that requires employers to implement this benefit program.
+Paid time off (PTO) refers to employer-developed programs that consolidate vacation and sick leave into one.
+No California law requires employers to implement this benefit program.
 However, when implemented, like vacation time, a “use it or lose it” policy is not permissible as the unused time “vests” throughout the employee’s term of employment.

 Sick Leave